ToVinhKhang/All-Reports/README.md

 ## All my reports in Software Engineering Major at TDT University
-#### Aggregate all reports about Business Systems Analysis, Web Programming, Computer Science, Testing and Game.
+#### Aggregate all reports about Business  Analysis, Web Development, UIUX, Computer Science, Testing and Game.
 #### You can refer to these documents but remember to cite the source from here.
 #### Thanks,
 #### Khang